 We are aware of the particular challenges faced by students living in London, many of whom live at home with their families and commute to university.
 Many of the students who have significant commutes also fall within those groups where we have identified gaps in student success, such as being from deprived areas, male and of Black, Mixed or Other ethnicity.
 For this reason, enhancing the experience of commuter students forms part of our student-centred approach and we are working collaboratively with other London institutions on this agenda, including Advance HE's London Retention Group and London Higher's Commuter Students in London Task Group.
 Findings from the London Higher project were published in 2019 and internally a steering group established to take this work forward.
-We piloted interventions aimed at supporting our commuter student population during 2019-20 with the evaluation and learnings informing more comprehensive work.
-This work was paused during the pandemic as most students no longer attended on campus.
-Work shifted to recognise the complexities of studying at home, often without full access to suitable quiet space or digital equipment.
-With a return to campus in 2022/23 further evaluation of commuter student support will take place and will comprise of mixed methodology quantitative and qualitative approach which will flex according to the nature of the initiatives.
+We will pilot interventions aimed at supporting our commuter student population during 2019-20 with the evaluation and learnings informing more comprehensive work being put in place for 2020-21 which will be refined over the duration of the plan.
+Evaluation of commuter student support will take place late 2021-22 and will comprise of mixed methodology quantitative and qualitative approach which will flex according to the nature of the initiatives.
 Quantitative data analysis will be facilitated by the creation of key data fields within our student record system which will enable statistical analysis to be undertaken.